felixcch/IERG4210/README.md

 Committed first time.
 Uploaded Folders:html,img,js
 Uploaded Files:MainProduct.html, style.css
-Main page,product list and product details pages are dynamically loaded using javascript in one html file.
+Main page,product list and product details pages are dynamically loaded using javascript in "MainProduct.html" file.
 All class are specified in style.css
 Folder "html" contains the products html file and will be loaded if needed.
 Folder "img" contains the product images.